VincentTam/vincenttam.github.io/source/_posts/2014-09-08-another-way-of-writing-piecewise-functions.markdown

 ### Visual effects in pages under "/posts/" or the index page

+(Added on SEP 3RD, 2015)

+Note that due to the development of Octopress, I now see *three* backslashes in the "MathJax Equation Source".

 {% img fancybox /images/posts/MathJaxDisplay2/collection.png 'LaTeX code seen in index page' 'fig2' %}

 {% raw %}